freakent/node-red-contrib-sunevents/README.md

 # node-red-contrib-sunevents
-A node for node-red that generates events based on the location of the Sun at the appropriate time of day.
+A node that generates events based on the location of the Sun at the appropriate time of day.
 This node can be used to make something happen based on a particular period of the day, for example switching on your lights at home at dusk every day or taking a photo a the darkest time of night ("nadir").

 On receiving a `msg.payload` containing latitude and longitude coordinates (in decimal), this node outputs a series of Sun event objects at the appropriate time for each.